julzhk/julzhk.github.io/content/django-interview.md

 So that's one set of interesting questions to ask in a Django interview.
 It would be a single aspect of a more rounded process of course; but I do think it's necessary to have some 'hands-on' coding-based enquiry for a developer job - that isn't just on a 'whiteboard'; or trivia / 'gotcha' questions; but is actually something of a practical exercise that's at least relevant to the job of a Django developer.
-Needless to say, there's more to the job than just this; but in an hour - or two - we've got to gain some indications; and we have to start somewhere!
+Needless to say, there's more to the job than just this; but in an hour - or two - we've got to gain some indications; and we have to start somewhere.